 - Possibly managing office supplies such as stationery, equipment and furniture

 - Performing ad-hoc administration duties

-- Maintaining office services through engaging such as cleaners and maintenance companies as required
+- Maintaining office services as required (such as cleaners and maintenance companies)

 - Receiving and dispatching deliveries